zarhus/presentations/pages/crosscon-hv-zarhus.md

 [here](https://github.com/crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/issues/8#issuecomment-2810046951)
 * you can add to the [existing PR](https://github.com/zarhus/meta-zarhus/pull/54)
 * or raise an issue in [`meta-zarhus` repo](https://github.com/zarhus/meta-zarhus/issues)
+* always a good idea to join the conversation in the [Zarhus Matrix Workspace](https://matrix.to/#/#zarhus:matrix.org)

 Finally for the tinkerers:
 * the image is available